jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/cli/cli-service-module.md

 <!-- /TOC -->

 ## How to use
-### Install required features into Frinx ODL
+### Install required features into FRINX ODL
-Install the following features into a running FRINX OpenDaylight instance (For running Frinx OpenDaylight, please see our [guide](../../Operations_Manual/running-frinx-odl-initial.html)):
+Install the following features into a running FRINX OpenDaylight instance (For running FRINX OpenDaylight, please see our [guide](../../Operations_Manual/running-frinx-odl-initial.html)):

     feature:install cli-topology cli-southbound-all-units odl-restconf